hagrace4/nietzsche-llm/README.md

 The project is split into two main parts:

 - **Frontend**: A React application created with Vite, responsible for the user interface.
-- **Backend**: An Express server that handles API requests, interacts with MongoDB, and integrates with OpenAI's API.
+- **Backend**: An Express server that handles API requests, and interacts with MongoDB, the MongoDB is hosted using MongoDB Atlas Cloud - which stores data for user Authentication/Authorization and Chat history.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - Node.js and npm
-- MongoDB
 - Git

 ## Installation